 Why Do People Use Garena Free Fire Hacks?

-The reason for the rising popularity of Garena Free Fire hacks isn't because people are averse to competition; it's likely because they're attempting to stay competitive.
+The reason for the rising popularity of an annoying Garena Free Fire hack isn't because people are averse to competition; it's likely because they're attempting to stay competitive.
 Garena Free Fire hacks basically execute code to perform actions with perfect accuracy at a rate humans are physically incapable of replicating.
 If one hack can best ten players, it isn't hard to imagine the appeal of using them.

 With repeated use, it becomes a simple matter of "if you can't beat them, join them."
 And not because a player particularly wants to, either.
 Some may feel that they are left with no other choice but to use hacks to defeat the hackers.
 That still doesn't make it right.

-Ultimately, Garena Free Fire hacks create a vicious circle that can kill a game if not taken care of.
+Ultimately, using any Garena Free Fire hack creates a vicious circle that can kill a game if not taken care of.
 That can only happen by banning any and all hackers, stopping the production of hacks, and removing their ability to work in the first place.
 And players are a big part of the solution.

 Rather than join the ranks of those that use Garena Free Fire hacks to ruin a perfectly good video game, why not help put a stop to them instead?